matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 Done!
 ```

+### 4. Update environment variables

-4. Update the `.env` file to populate the following variables from the above output:
+Update the `.env` file to populate the following variables from the above output:

 ```
 PRIVATE_KEY=